Falieson/planetx-voting-machine/.projects/simpleVotingMachine/development/tips.md

 `import { BallotsTotalDailyView } from '../../api/ballotsTotalDaily/views.js';`

 this causes the builder to uniquely load the path each time because its case insensitive - it will find the module - but because the path is unique its viewed as a separate load.

+# Naming functions to be exported versus called inFile
+An exported function is longer and more specific in name and variables than the children functions the exported function calls locally in file. this is b/c of context.